-At our last NSMB WASC meeting on March 12, 2020, we discussed the difficulty that project proponents were experiencing to meet the minimum 60-point threshold score for projects in the NSMB.
-Currently, the NSMB has no eligible projects included in its first Stormwater Investment Plan.
-This memo describes a rationale and two proposed options to amend the project scoring criteria for the NSMB to address the unique characteristics of the watershed.
+Beginning in March 2020, the WASC has discussed the difficulty that project proponents have experienced to meet the minimum 60-point threshold score for projects in the NSMB.
+The difficulty has led to a relatively low number of project eligible for funding as part of the NSMB's Stormwater Investment Plans.
+This memo describes a rationale and option to amend the project scoring criteria for the NSMB to address the unique characteristics of the watershed.